jakethedev/noish/README.md

 # Noish: The Github Issue Viewer

-Sometimes you just need to know which issue number you're closing, or what needs to be done today, and that's why I build this.
-Noish can query public github repos for issues, then store the response locally so you can look through it offline.
-Currently only tested on Debian, but this should work on any system with Git and Node 8+ installed.
+Let's cut out the noise and just see what needs done today.
+Noish is here to help!
+I built it to hit public github repos for issues and store them locally, so you can list them out or search through them by title or description.
+Currently only tested on Ubuntu, but this should work on any system with Node 8+ installed

 ## Usage